 Getting around Geneva

-Coin-operated ticket vending machines are situated at all bus and tramway stops.
+Ticket vending machines are situated at all bus and tramway stops and accept coins and credit/debit cards.
 These provide a variety of tickets including the ‘Tout Genève’ ticket, which allows unlimited travel for one hour, or cheaper ‘Saut de Puce’ tickets for three-stop trips or one lake crossing (maximum 15 minutes) on a ‘Mouette’ boat.

 Travellers coming from the airport can pick up a free ticket for transport into the city centre from the machine in the baggage claim area.

-Taxis in Geneva can be ordered by phone, hailed in the street or found at authorised taxi ranks around the city.
+You can order taxis in Geneva by phone, hail them in the street, or pick them up at authorised taxi ranks around the city.
 Taxi drivers are required by law to be able to speak English, although this does not apply to minicab drivers.
-Taxi-Phone SA Genève (tel: (022) 331 4133), Geneva's central taxi service, provides cabs 24-hours a day.
-Other companies include AA Geneva Central Taxi (tel: (022) 330 2202) and Ambassador Taxi (tel: (022) 731 4141).

 The fare is shown on the meter, which includes a tip and VAT (rates rise at night and on Sundays and holidays).

 The roads in Geneva are good.
 There are speed limits on narrow sections of road, such as in the Old Town.
 White markings with a meter signify pay to park for a limited period of time, while white markings without a meter signify free parking for unlimited time.
 Blue markings indicate free parking for a limited time with a parking disk and red markings indicate 15 minutes of parking with a disk too.
-Parking disks can be obtained from police stations.
+You can obtain parking disks from police stations.
 Once in possession of this disk, parking is free of charge in designated zones.

 If you're driving outside Geneva and want to use the motorways, you'll need to buy a vignette (sticker) to attach to your windscreen, available from post offices and petrol stations.
 All hire cars come with this included.

-Visitors can hire bikes from Rentabike (tel: (051) 225 1482; www.rentabike.ch) at Cornavin railway station, or take advantage of four hours of free cycle rental with Genève Roule (tel: (022) 740 1415; www.geneveroule), which has six rental points around the city from April to October.
+Rental bikes are available from Rentabike (tel: +41 41 925 1170; www.rentabike.ch) at Cornavin railway station.
+Alternatively, take advantage of four hours of free cycle rental with Genève Roule (tel: (022) 740 1415; www.geneveroule.ch), which has several locations open throughout the city centre between April and October.
 To hire, cyclists must show ID and leave a small deposit.